codinglawyer/codinglawyer.io/posts/14-hocs-the-ultimate-guide-part-i/index.md

 ## Taste the principles of functional programming

-To show you why you should stick to the principles of FP in a React application, I need to talk a little bit about the core principles of FP themselves.
+To show you why you should stick to the principles of FP in a React application,I need to talk a little bit about the core principles of FP themselves.

 The idea is to decompose a program into simple **reusable functions**.